mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-03-monday_afternoon_metaphlan_and_kitome.md

 In our samples, we don’t expect a significant amount of host DNA because they were already screened for this before uploading to GenBank, so we are just runing this step on a single sample primarily for demonstration purposes.
 The command maps the reads and any reads that fail to align to the human genome are kept as non-human data and we get told how many reads mapped to the human genome.
 But if you want to try it out on any of the other samples, feel free to do so.

+NB: Host DNA can be removed using many other approaches such as BBMap, BWA, HISAT2, Minimap2, FastQ Screen, KneadData, DeconSeq, BMTagger, SAMtools, and Kraken2, depending on the data type and resources available.

 ---